jakubg1/OpenSMCE/README.md

 If otherwise, [feel free to submit a bug report](https://github.com/jakubg1/OpenSMCE/issues).

 ### Plans
-The ongoing plan is to keep releasing Beta 4.x versions, containing new functionalities.
+The ongoing plan is to keep releasing Beta 4.x versions, which will contain new functionalities.

 Some of the features planned include:
 - Sphere tags
 - Sphere selectors
 - Difficulty system
-- Shooter types (as in, presets)
+- Shooter types/presets
 - Massively enhanced sound effects
   - Split sound effects into actual effect files and sound definitions (number of samples, stream/load etc.)
 - Complete rewrite of UI system